474420502/clipboard-god/README.md

 A powerful clipboard manager built with Electron, React and small helpful AI features.

+## What's New (v1.0.2)

+- Added a cross-platform "Start at login" toggle that configures auto-launch on Windows, macOS, and Linux.
+- Image downloads now use the native save dialog so you can pick the destination before saving.

 ## Highlights

 - Persistent clipboard history (text, images, screenshots)